top of page

 • Reducing tightness in surrounding muscles

-• Supporting circulation to the injured area
+• Supporting circulation to the affected region

 • Addressing protective muscle guarding